vsegurar/peakZCL/peakZCL/README.txt

 ## License
 MIT License

-Copyright (c) 2019 JosÈ Gonz·lez Gomariz
+Copyright (c) 2019 Jos√© Gonz√°lez Gomariz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal